Jumping Spider Bites: What They Look Like and When to Seek Help

 For most people, symptoms from a jumping spider bite clear up within a few hours to a few days without medical intervention.
 Using over-the-counter remedies such as antihistamines or hydrocortisone cream can help reduce itching and swelling.

 But if you’re still wondering, how long do jumping spiders live?
-Most jumping spiders live for about a year, though some species can live longer under favorable conditions another reason to make your home less inviting to pests.
+Most jumping spiders live for about a year, though some species, like the regal jumping spider, can live longer under favorable conditions, another reason to make your home less inviting to pests.

 When to Seek Medical Help